Last Updated on

-Give me all the marshmallows, and boozy ones?
+Give me all the homemade marshmallows, and boozy ones?
 Even better!
 Get the recipe for this fabulous cherry and amaretto treat!

 We are big fans of homemade treats, and one treat we recently had a lot of success making was our own homemade marshmallows!
 Since we are still in the heart of winter and hot cocoa season, having a marshmallow to add the finishing touch to a hot beverage or a nice sweet treat!
 Wanting to make a flavor that would be great to eat yet still would be good for serving with hot cocoa, we came up with our Cherry Amaretto Boozy Marshmallows.

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 We started experimenting with making homemade marshmallows just before the holidays.
 Also, we wanted to make some sweet treats to share with our friends.
 Likewise, we had been inspired to flavor our first round of marshmallows with peppermint mocha to really embrace that holiday flavor and they were a real big hit with our friends.
 For our second round of marshmallows, we decided to embrace another classic flavor combination, cherry and almond.

 Cherry and almond is a great flavor combination that is very popular in Italy.
 There is a traditional cookie that is flavored with a sweet cherry and almond paste to make a sweet crispy cookie.